Frengocode/Telegram-App/README.md

 ---

-<p align="center"> Few lines describing your project.
+<p align="center"> A project aimed at creating a telegram-like app to gain experience in Python development.
     <br>
 </p>